wavesplatform/docs.wavesplatform/docs/en/ride/v5/structures/script-actions/issue.md

 # Issue

+:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
+[Go to Mainnet version](/en/ride/structures/script-actions/issue)

 `Issue` is a structure that sets the parameters of the token issue.
 The token issue is performed only if the structure is included in the [callable function result](/en/ride/v5/functions/callable-function#invocation-result-2).

 The minimum fee for an invoke script transaction is increased by 1 WAVES for each issued asset that is not [NFT](/en/blockchain/token/non-fungible-token).